explosion/spaCy/website/docs/models/index.md

 assert nlp.get_pipe("lemmatizer").is_trainable
 ```

-If you'd like to switch to a non-trainable lemmatizer that's similar to a v3.2
+If you'd like to switch to a non-trainable lemmatizer that's similar to v3.2 or
-or earlier, you can replace the trainable lemmatizer with the default
+earlier, you can replace the trainable lemmatizer with the default non-trainable
-non-trainable lemmatizer:
+lemmatizer:

 ```python
 # Requirements: pip install spacy-lookups-data